-If you are suffering with Borderline Personality Disorder (BPD), then it is a good thing you stumbled upon this article!
-No doubt you are hunting for certain tools and understandings of illness and self to create a better life experience.
+If you are suffering from Borderline Personality Disorder (BPD), then it is a good thing you stumbled upon this article!
+No doubt you are hunting for specific tools and understandings of illness and self to create a better life experience.
 One of the primary objectives in recovering from BPD is gaining emotional mastery, and learning the “three categories of choice” presented in this article will help you more effectively move towards developing that very ability!

 The “three categories of choice” are as follows…

 2. Accept the situation as it is (yes or no?)

 For the first category (ask for change), the point of learning is that when we are in our everyday life and participating in relationships, there are times when certain things are happening that we would like to have changed.
 For instance, you may have a preference that clothes are picked up off the floor and either put into the clothes hamper or neatly tucked away in a dresser.
 But even though you may have that preference, your partner may have the habit of leaving clothing strewn on the floor after getting changed or doing laundry.

 Because you would like things to be different, you have the option of asking your partner to do things another way (your preferred method).
 The response you get from your partner, whether in words or behaviour (or both) gives you the information you need about change as being possible in this situation, or not.
 If the answer from your partner is a consistent “no,” then that might require working through feelings of frustration or annoyance as long as you remain together.
 It would also mean that asking for change on this matter is over, and so you would answer “no” to this question (for this particular situation) from now on.
 In other words, you would stop asking for change.